soal/vue-mapbox/docs_source/guide/layers&sources.md

 Sources are stored in Mapbox GL JS `Map` object by `sourceId`.
 If you sure that source already added to map, you can skip `source` prop and just pass `sourceId` and use same source for different layers.
 If you try to add same source with same `id` twice, VueMapbox would just use `source` that already existed on the map, but you can set `replaceSource` prop to `true` to just replace old source with new one passed in `source` prop.

 By default when Layer components destroying, it removes source from map.
-If you want to keep source in Map (for e.g. for future using or if other layers use this source), set `clearSource` prop to `false`.
+If you want to keep source on Map (for example, for future using or if other layers use this source), set `clearSource` prop to `false`.

 ## Reactivity